xapi-project/xen-test-vm/README.md

     halt
     crash

+## Testing Messages

+The kernel reads messages in "control/testing".
+Legal messages are:

+    now:suspend
+    now:poweroff
+    now:reboot
+    now:halt
+    now:crash

+Each makes the kernel respond to these immediately.
+In addition, these messages are legal:

+    next:suspend
+    next:poweroff
+    next:reboot
+    next:halt
+    next:crash

+The next time the kernel receives a shutdown message, it ignores the message it received and acts on the next:message instead.
+This permits to surprise the hypervisor.

 Typically, control/shutdown is written only by Xen.
-To write to control/testing:
+To write to control/testing, use:

-  xenstore write /local/domain/<domid>/control/testing reboot
+  xenstore write /local/domain/<domid>/control/testing now:reboot

 # Debugging the VM